How to place images in letters with Photoshop

 The type size option.

-And to make it easier to center the text in the document, set the Justification to Center:
+To make centering the text easier, set the Justification to Center.

 Setting the type justification to center in Photoshop's Options Bar.